anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/service.md

       * client ID, client Secret: You will get these details in step 1 under [this](#download-and-deploy-service-in-kyma) section
   * Create the following variables in the collection.
 Use the host from the previous step.
 No need to fill the other variables.\
-  ![Variables in postman](../Images/postman_variables.png "Variables in Postman")
+  ![Variables in postman](../Images/postman_variables.png "Variables in Postman") **NOTE: Master data(Inspection Items and Services) has to be created first for the application to work correctly**
   * Create Inspection Item(Any number of inspection items can be created)\
   ![POST request to create an Inspection Item](../Images/create_inspection_item.png "Inspection Item POST request")
   * Create Services(Any number of services can be created)